History of Kollam: End of Portuguese influence

 The trade relation between Quilon and Portuguese got set back due to an insurrection happened at the Port of Quilon between the Arabs and the Portuguese.
 The captain of one of the Portuguese fleets saw an Arab ship is loading pepper from the port and that burst fighting between them.
 Aftermath, the battle started between them.
 13 Portuguese men were killed including António de Sá and the St. Thomas church was burned down.
 To prevent further devastation, the Queen of Quilon signed a treaty with the Portuguese and as a result, they got customs tax exemption and monopoly over the spice and pepper tread with Quilon.
 The royal family of Quilon agreed to rebuild the destroyed church.

 The Portuguese conquered Quilon until 1661.
 They fought with the Arab traders and captured a huge amount of gold after killing more than 2000 Arab traders.
 With the arrival of the Dutch and their peace treaty signing with Quilon, the Portuguese started losing their authority on Quilon and later, Quilon officially became a Dutch protectorate.

 Dutch Protectorate (1661–1795)

 The Dutch started expanding their empire to India in 1602 with the commencement of Dutch East India Company.
 They arrived Quilon in the year 1658 and signed a peace treaty in 1659.
 Thus Quilon became the official protectorate of the Dutch and their officer in-charge, Rijcklof van Goens, placed a military troop in the city to protect it from probable invasions from Portuguese and the British.
 The West Quilon region including Tangasseri named as 'Dutch Quilon' then.
 But English East India Company began to follow the Dutch Method of "Triangular Trade" in early 1600s itself.
 The English signed a trade treaty with Portuguese and gained right to trade across the Portuguese holdings in Asia.

+Here is Johan Nieuhof's description of Kollam and Tangasseri at the time of the Dutch occupation: